ece398-buvip/vip-weather-docs/docs/posts/bradley-cast.md

 | Humidity | 16 | percent | x100 | no |
 | Pressure | 16 | kPa | x100 | no |

 Notice the scale parameter set in the table.
-This is to guarantee fixed point data only on the link between the microcontroller and the pi.
+This is to guarantee fixed point data only on the link between the microcontroller and the Pi.

 Example: The temperature sensor reads 25.62°C, which is 32 bit.
 We don't want to transmit the decimal point, as that increases the bit count.
-So, instead, we can do this:
+Instead, we can do this:
 In the microcontroller, multiply the value by 100.
 25.62 x 100 = 2562.
 Then we transmit this to the Raspberry Pi.
 The Raspberry Pi picks up 2562, and we tell the Pi to divide the value by 100, turning it back into 25.62°C. This is where the scale comes from.